Dsfan2/ExtraGamesSubmod/README.md

 * And more to come!

 ### Installation:
-* Go to the 'Releases' page
+* PLEASE Go to the 'Releases' page (DO NOT DOWNLOAD DIRECTLY FROM THE SOURCE CODE!!)
 * Download the latest version
 * Drag and drop the main `ExtraGamesSubmod` folder into your MAS `Submods` folder
 * If there's no folder called `Submods` in your game directory, you can create a new folder called `Submods` and it'll work